Medication Safety Standard

 Organisation-wide systems are used to support and promote safety for procuring, supplying, storing, compounding, manufacturing, prescribing, dispensing, administering and monitoring the effects of medicines.

 A patient’s best possible medication history is recorded when commencing an episode of care.
-The best possible medication history, and information relating to medicine allergies and adverse drug rations are available to clinicians.
+The best possible medication history, and information relating to medicine allergies and adverse drug reactions are available to clinicians.

 A patient’s medicines are reviewed, and information is provided to them about their medicines needs and risks.
 A medicines list is provided to the patient and the receiving clinician when handing over care.